microsoft/ParrotServe/README.md

-# Parrot: High Performance Runtime System for Semantic Programming​
+# Parrot: Efficient Serving LLM-based Agents with Dependent Semantic Variables

 This project is a research prototype for now.
 Being eargerly iterated.